gravitl/netmaker-docs/architecture.rst

 As of 0.22.0, CoreDNS is an active part of the Netmaker system.
 We deprecated setting entries on the hosts file which was not an ideal implementation.
 Netmaker server actively sets the dns entries on the CoreDNS server.
 After you install the netmaker server components, you can see the corendns container running as well.
-You need to make some changes manually to activate the corendns server, follow these steps on the netmaker server :-
+You need to make some changes manually to activate the corendns server, follow these steps on the netmaker server:

 1. Make sure that UDP Port 53 and TCP Port 53 are allowed to pass in the network where your netmaker server lies

 2. Make sure the `network_mode: host` is set on the coredns container spec in `/root/docker-compose.yml` and run `docker-compose up -d`

-3. disable the systemd-resolved (Reason: to avoid port conflict with coredns server )
+3. disable the systemd-resolved (Reason: to avoid port conflict with coredns server)

 .. code-block::

    sudo systemctl disable systemd-resolved.service